UW-Hydro/VIC/docs/Documentation/Drivers/Image/RunVIC.md

 where `global_parameter_filename` = name of the global parameter file corresponding to your project.

-where `global_parameter_filename`  name of the global parameter file corresponding to your project.

 ## Other Command Line Options

 VIC has a few other command line options:

-*   `vic_image.exe -v`: says which version of VIC this is
+- `vic_image.exe -v`: says which version of VIC this is
-*   `vic_image.exe -h`: prints a list of all the VIC command-line options
+- `vic_image.exe -h`: prints a list of all the VIC command-line options
-*   `vic_image.exe -o`: prints a list of all of the current compile-time settings in this executable; to change these settings, you must edit `vic_def.h` and recompile using `make full`.
+- `vic_image.exe -o`: prints a list of all of the current compile-time settings in this executable; to change these settings, you must edit the appropriate header files (e.g. `vic_def.h` or `vic_driver_shared.h`) and recompile using `make full`.